bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 Her voice rang with perfection, as she started walking back and forth:

-"I leave yeh' for ONE hour, being specific 'bout not givin' away our secrets, but instead yeh' pick up someone else's, dragging a whole bunch o' problems over our heads."
+"I leave yeh' for ONE hour, being specific 'bout not givin' away our secrets, but instead yeh' pick up someone else's, dragging a whole bunch o' problems over our heads.

-"When I told yeh' tha' take initiative last week, it was to encourage yeh' to *say* what was on yeh' mind - not signing deals on a whim, trading secrets on a whim, and showing it off to the first person yeh' see!".
+When I told yeh' tha' take initiative last week, it was to encourage yeh' to *say* what was on yeh' mind - not signing deals on a whim, trading secrets on a whim, and showing it off to the first person yeh' see!".

 She went around the bench to the green scaled dragonborn, who seemed to have become smaller over the shoulders, and almost a foot shorter, as her voice had become a bit softer, though still not pleasant: